AlexandreBrown/GTestSetup/README.md

 ```
 4. Reload your CMakeLists (IDE should propose you to reload it)

-5. Create build directory from the root of the project.
+5. Create build directory from the root of the nested GTestSetup folder (eg: `GTestSetup/GTestSetup/build`).
   - `mkdir build`
   - `cd build`